mignon-p/inty-midi/README.md

 ## Usage

 ```
-Usage: inty-midi [-m] [-q n] input.mid output.bas
+Usage: inty-midi [-i inst] [-m] [-p n] [-q n] input.mid output.bas
+    -i inst  use specified instrument (W, X, Y, or Z)
     -m       include a main program in output
     -p n     number of quarter notes in first measure (can be fractional)
     -q n     quantize to 1/n notes (e. g.
 16 for 16th notes)
 ```

+The `-i` option specifies an instrument.
+If specified, this instrument will override all of the Program Change messages (see below).
+Instruments are:

+* W - Piano
+* X - Clarinet
+* Y - Flute
+* Z - Bass

 The `-m` option outputs a complete, stand-alone IntyBASIC program, rather than an IntyBASIC fragment meant to be included from another